Atlantic Ocean: Port Canaveral

 - Major deep-water port of entry, 50 miles east of Orlando.
 Depths range from 39 feet to 41 feet.

-- Eleven deep-water cargo piers with 2 gantry cranes arriving in Spring 2014.
+- Eleven deep-water cargo piers with 2 gantry cranes arrived in Spring 2014.

 - Encompassing more than 4,000 acres, Foreign Trade Zone 136 is among the largest foreign trade zones in the country.